hollyschinsky/spotify-browser/module2.md

          }

    >Refresh your browser to see the new page.
 Notice the controls don't actually do anything yet and if you try to drag the slider left/right it will not update the value.

-3. Now set up the Framework7 initialization code by opening up `www/js/my-app.js` and replacing the current Framework7 initialization code and `mainView` setup with the following code block, ending just before the `deviceready` event handler.
+3. Now set up the Framework7 initialization code.
+Open `www/js/my-app.js` and replace the current Framework7 initialization code and `mainView` setup with the following code block, ending just before the `deviceready` event handler.

         var myApp = new Framework7({